freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Warning
     Stoploss is still calculated from the initial opening price, not averaged price.

-!!!
-Warning "/stopbuy"
+    Regular stoploss rules still apply (cannot move down).

     While `/stopbuy` command stops the bot from entering new trades, the position adjustment feature will continue buying new orders on existing trades.

 !!!
 Warning "Backtesting"
-    During backtesting this callback is called for each candle in `timeframe` or `timeframe_detail`, so performance will be affected.
+    During backtesting this callback is called for each candle in `timeframe` or `timeframe_detail`, so run-time performance will be affected.

 ``` python
 from freqtrade.persistence import Trade